akosba/jsnark/README.md

 __Updates__:
 - The jsnark library now has several cryptographic gadgets used in earlier work ([Hawk](https://eprint.iacr.org/2015/675.pdf) and [C0C0](https://eprint.iacr.org/2015/1093.pdf)).
 Some of the gadgets like RSA and AES were improved by techniques from xJsnark.
 The gadgets can be found in [src/examples/gadgets](https://github.com/akosba/jsnark/tree/master/JsnarkCircuitBuilder/src/examples/gadgets).
-- xJsnark, a high-level programming framework for zk-SNARKs is available [here](https://github.com/akosba/xjsnark). xJsnark uses an enhancd version of jsnark in its back end, and aims at reducing the background/effort required by low-level libraries, while generating efficient circuits from the high-level code.
+- xJsnark, a high-level programming framework for zk-SNARKs is available [here](https://github.com/akosba/xjsnark). xJsnark uses an enhanced version of jsnark in its back end, and aims at reducing the background/effort required by low-level libraries, while generating efficient circuits from the high-level code.
 Sample examples can be found in this [page](https://github.com/akosba/xjsnark#examples-included).

 ### Prerequisites